giltayar/egoprogramophobia/docs/blog-post.md

 Note an important thing here: the tests **are running under NodeJS**.
 While their final destination is the browser, NodeJS can run the code as well.
 And we use the fact that 99% of the code in our source is isomorphic, i.e. runs in both the browser and in NodeJS.

-But NodeJS doesn't understand `import` statements, so we install the wonderful `esm` module, and require it at the start of the test, using `mocha -r esm test/unit/*.test.js`.
+But NodeJS doesn't understand `import` statements!
+What do we do?
+We use the wonderful `@babel/register`, and require it at the start of the test, using `mocha -r esm test/unit/*.test.js`.
 This requires the esm module, which will transpile the `import` statements to NodeJS `require` statements, and everything will work transparently.
+And it's using the same configuration that we're using to transpile the code in the browser, so it's perfect!

 Unit tests are the easiest: if you can test a function using unit tests, do it!
 It's the highest ROI of them all, and remember—you can run thousands of unit tests in seconds.